Starcounter/Docs/tutorial/blending-tutorial/shared-data-model/README.md

 staradmin new db default
 ```

+In order to build you also have to clean the solution by right clicking on the solution and choosing `Clean Solution`.

 ## Summary

 Now with the views adapted to Declarative Shadow DOM and a shared data model, we can get started with the actual blending.